adityakkpk/random-feedback/README.md

 * Build the User dashboard.
 * Handle the accept-messages switch with the React-hook forms to maintain the code consistency.

-### Day 14 - Building Home Page with Shadcn Carousal
+### Day - 14 - Building Home Page with Shadcn Carousal

+* Build the Home page of our application
+* Use the Carousal component of shadcn UI

+### Day - 15 - Assignment